ThePrankMonkey/systematic_cooking/DEVELOPMENT.md

 - [ ] Database
   - [ ] Recipes
     - [ ] Needed ingredients
+      - Scalable
+      - Should this just parse from the steps?
     - [ ] Needed equipment
+      - Should this just parse from the steps?
     - [ ] Steps
       - [ ] Photos
       - [ ] Instructions